20 June – Evening.

 Still feeling a bit lethargic, or perhaps simply lazy, Groud helped me order an expensive cab to take me to the theater.
 The fare was 450 rubles (about $15) for a 5-kilometer (3.2 mile) ride.
 I knew that a few hours of Mozart would miraculously cure both my lethargy and injury enough to allow me to walk back after the show – especially after I learned those cabs wanted 1,000 non-negotiable rubles for the same trip.

 Let me start with the theater.
-It was attractive but I thought somewhat unprepossessing from the outside.
-(You’ll be able to make your own judgment below.)
-However, once inside,
+It was attractive but I thought somewhat unprepossessing from the outside and even after entering.

 My seat, by the way was just behind the man in the lower right corner of the picture above.
 Amazingly, this ticket only cost 2,900 rubles probably less than half the cost of a comparable seat at the Metropolitan Opera in New York.
 Of course, whereas I might have gotten a free Playbill or its equivalent in New York, I did have to purchase a 1 sheet “program” in English for 30 rubles.
 That’s still relatively inexpensive and, by this point in the trip, I’d certainly become accustomed to everything being a la carte in Russia.

 As for the show itself, the orchestra was wonderful but the sopranos far out sung their male counterparts.
-Now, it’s not terribly unusual for the baritone not to project very strongly over the orchestra in the Count’s long aria ‘Hai gia vinta la causa’ in Act Three but Andrey Bodarenko might as well have been miming the final note as his voice carried not at all – to my seats at least.
-Vadim Kravets’ Figaro had similar problems throughout the production as well.
+Now, it’s not terribly unusual for the baritone not to project very strongly over the orchestra in the Count’s long aria ‘Hai gia vinta la causa’ in Act Three, but Andrey Bodarenko might as well have been miming the final note as his voice carried not at all – at least no to my seats.
+I thought Vadim Kravets’ Figaro had similar problems throughout the production as well.

 I thought the audience, too, was a bit odd.
 They didn’t applaud at all following any aria in the first two acts but they began to do so after the intermission.
 Then, when they began rhythmically applauding during the set change between Acts Three and Four after the corps took a collective bow following the wedding scene at the end of Act Three, I interpreted it as confusion.
 (On the other hand, it’s possible this is expected and typical behavior and I’m simply guilty of making a cultural misinterpretation.)
 It may not have been the best or most lavish performance imaginable but overall, it was well done.
 And in truth, I can think of no better way to spend an evening.
 It was Mozart, after all, and the music to the fourth act is so sublime that such a night at the opera can only be a lovely evening.